beta-ziliani/crystal-website/_posts/2024-XX-XX-The-secret-of-Crystal.md

 ![alt text](image-1.png)

-Now, look at where the compiler puts the blame: in the usage of the `+` operator.
-In Ruby, this code will fail at this exact same location _at runtime_.
-Instead, Crystal let us know before hand, so the program won't explode in our face.
+Observe at where the compiler puts the blame: in the usage of the `+` operator.
+In Ruby, this code will fail at this exact same location but _at runtime_.
+As mentioned previously, Crystal is safe and lets us know before hand, so the program won't explode in our face.
 That's nice, but still, the error is located too deep in the code (here it's obvious, but imagine what would happen in a longer chain of calls).
 If we have to find a better place for the error to surface, it should be in the call of `adder` with two incompatible types.

 One option is to restrict the types of `x` and `y` to be the same.
 This restricts our function, and forbids adding a `Char` to a `String` (a valid operation), but at the benefit of having better error reporting.
 In order to specify that `adder` needs both arguments to be of the same type, we specify that it's _parametric_ in a type `T` that should be shared for the two arguments.
 Now the error is better: